aws-solutions/maintaining-personalized-experiences-with-machine-learning/README.md

 ## Collection of operational metrics

-This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+ This solution collects anonymized operational metrics to help AWS improve the quality and features of the solution.
 For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/maintaining-personalized-experiences-with-ml/reference.html).

 ---